MicrosoftDocs/azure-devops-docs/docs/boards/best-practices-agile-project-management.md

 Azure Boards supports a number of link types to track related work.
 Choose the Predecessor/Successor link types to track work with dependencies.
 The quickest way to add a number of these links is to add a tag to work items that participate in producing or consuming dependencies, create a query based on this tag, and then add the required links from the triage mode of the query results.

+The following Add link dialog illustrates how two work items are linked using the Successor link type.

 > [!div class="mx-imgBorder"]
 > ![Screenshot of Add link dialog, successor link type.](media/best-practices/add-link-successor.png)

 ### Visualize work item relationships

-With the [Work Item Visualization](https://marketplace.visualstudio.com/items?itemName=ms-devlabs.WorkItemVisualization) Marketplace extension, you can visualize the link relationships among several work items
+With the [Work Item Visualization](https://marketplace.visualstudio.com/items?itemName=ms-devlabs.WorkItemVisualization) Marketplace extension, you can visualize the link relationships among several work items as shown in the following image.

 [!INCLUDE [temp](../includes/lightbox-image.md)]